NOTACAL logo

 The Protein Calculator estimates your daily protein needs based on your body weight, activity level, and fitness goal.
 Protein is an essential macronutrient that plays a critical role in building and repairing tissues, producing enzymes and hormones, supporting immune function, and maintaining muscle mass.
 Getting the right amount of protein is important for everyone, but it becomes especially critical for athletes, people engaged in regular exercise, older adults at risk of sarcopenia, and those trying to lose weight while preserving lean mass.

 Dietary protein requirements are typically expressed in grams per kilogram of body weight per day.
-The recommended dietary allowance (RDA) for sedentary adults is 0.8 grams per kilogram, which is sufficient to prevent deficiency.
-However, research consistently shows that physically active individuals and those trying to build muscle or lose fat benefit from higher intakes ranging from 1.2 to 2.2 grams per kilogram.
+The recommended dietary allowance (RDA) for sedentary adults is 0.8 grams per kilogram, which is sufficient to prevent deficiency. [iom-2005] However, research consistently shows that physically active individuals and those trying to build muscle or lose fat benefit from higher intakes ranging from 1.2 to 2.2 grams per kilogram. [phillips-2016]

 The calculator tailors recommendations to your specific situation.
 A sedentary individual maintaining weight will get a different target than an elite athlete in a muscle-building phase.
 By adjusting for activity level and goal, the calculator provides a personalized intake recommendation that aligns with current sports nutrition evidence.